-Joe Exotic, the star of Tiger King, is seeking a presidential pardon.
-Can things get any more gripping in the Netflix documentary?
+‘Louis Theroux: Shooting Joe Exotic’, the star of Tiger King, is out on April 5.
+Can things get any more gripping in the story that was such a hit for the Netflix documentary?

 Tiger King is one of the best things I’ve ever seen on stage or screen, however big or small.

 If a Martian landed on earth and said, “Take me to your most extreme American,” I would take him to Joseph Allen Maldonado-Passage, the star of Tiger King.

 You’d have thought that name was pretty extraordinary.
 In fact, the 57-year-old was christened Joseph Schreibvogel – quite a mouthful in the first place – and took that double-barrelled surname from two of his three husbands, the second of whom, a meth addict, shoots himself, in a horrific scene captured on CCTV.

 To make things even more outlandish, Joe renamed himself Joe Exotic to publicise his ramshackle Oklahoma zoo, the Greater Wynnewood Exotic Animal Park.